-The parsefunction looknum which is called by the interpreter both when prompting the user and also during the actual parse of the command.

-(looknum) PROCEDURE $\,$ % looks at the next input character, if it is a digit, then return TRUE, else return FALSE $\,$ %

-% FORMAL ARGUMENTS % (result, % address of the result record % parsemode, % parsing mode of the interpreter % string); % address of prompting string % REF result, string; CASE parsemode OF = parsing: CASE lookc() OF %value of next character in input buffer% IN ['0, '9]: NULL; ENDCASE RETURN(FALSE); = parsehelp: % supply string for prompt% string ← "NUM:"; = parseqmark: % supply string for questionmark% string ← "Number" ; ENDCASE; RETURN (&result); END.
+LINK ).
+We now use the LSEL function to get a selection of this type % source \ LSEL(ent) CONFIRM xinsert (ent. source) ; The parsefunction looknum which is called by the interpreter. both when prompting the user and also during the actual parse of the command. (looknum) PROCEDURE % looks at the next input character. if it is a digit, then return TRUE, else return FALSE % X FORMAL ARGUMENTS X % address of the result record % (result. parsemode.
+X parsing mode of the interpreter X string); % address of prompting string % REF result: string; CASE parsemode OF = parsing: CASE lookc() OF Xvalue of next character in input huffer% IN [ \0 • \9]: NULL : ENDCASE RETURN(FALSE); = parsehelp: %supply string for prompt% \string\ "NUM:"; = parseqmark: %supply string for questionmark% \string\ \ "Number" ; ENDCASE: RETURN (&result); END.
+Section 4: Calculator Capabilities Introduction L10 arithmetic can only work with integers.
+The CALCULATOR subsystem holds a numbers of procedures which the user programmer may call to do double-precision floating point arithmetic.
+Floating point numbers are stored in two-word arrays, which the user programmer must declare.
+All CALCULATOR routines work with these two word arrays.